Psilander affair

 The destroyers did not have fuel bunkers large enough to go from Italy to Sweden.
 The Swedish Navy had a confirmed order on bunker fuel in Lisbon, but did not get any.
 A Swedish civilian tanker, Castor, was transporting oil and diesel from Mexico to Sweden.
 The Swedish Navy chartered her, made her a naval ship and diverted her to Lisbon, where she refuelled the destroyers.

 All six ships headed for Cobh, Ireland, where Swedish citizens who had been living in Great Britain and Ireland boarded Patricia.
 They continued to the Faroe Islands, as the English Channel was a war zone.
 Castor had fairly low speed which would make the destroyers consume more fuel, so a decision was made to let Castor proceed independently.

 At the Faroe Islands, which the UK had occupied, the Royal Navy on order from its government seized the destroyers.
-The Commander of the Swedish ships, Torsten Hagman, surrendered, as they did not have fuel to go to Sweden, Castor was already seized, and the Royal Navy force in the Faroes was stronger than the four Swedish destroyers.
-The commander was unable to contact his Swedish Navy superiors for orders on how to proceed, and decided to negotiate instead.
-The Royal Navy demanded the ships submit and follow them to British controlled ports for internment.
+The British squadron was ordered to ask the Swedish Commodore to sail his ships to a British port.
+If he refused the British squadron was to sink the Swedish ships.

+The commander of the Swedish ships, Lieutenant Commander Torsten Hagman, withdrew his crews to the Patricia leaving the ships for the British to seize.
 Since Sweden was not at war with the UK and had little hope of prevailing in a battle, the commander acquiesced to British demands.
 Later, Hagman was heavily criticised by others in the Swedish Navy for surrendering without firing a shot.

-All ships were released to Sweden on 2 July.
+The British placed crews on the destroyers and began to sail them to Scapa Flow.
+After a few days and after the British government received assurances from Sweden and paid £50,000 for any damage caused all ships were released to the Swedish Navy.
 Germany guaranteed Swedish neutrality and allowed the ships to go to Sweden.
 On 5 July they left heading for Sweden and arrived on 10 July.
 The commander was court-martialed, but was found neither guilty nor innocent.
-The Media and politicians, including then Prime Minister Per Albin Hansson supported Hagman's decision, but officers across the Swedish armed forces saw him as a coward in battle.
+The media and politicians, including then Prime Minister Per Albin Hansson supported Hagman's decision, but officers across the Swedish armed forces saw him as a coward in battle.
 A secret order was made to never give up a ship to another country for any reason unless ordered.